-- We welcome regular contact with parents and carers, which will enable you to talk at ease with your child's' teacher and be able to discuss your child's attainment and progress.
-You can help by sharing with your child's teacher any information you may have about your child which may impact upon his/her learning or welfare at school. - Concerns can be raised at our termly parents' evenings, or as they arise through Class Dojo or a face-to-face meeting. - Should you require an appointment with our SENDCo, Miss Lloyd is available through your child's Class Dojo. - In collaboration with parents/carers, we may decide to refer to external agencies to seek further support and advice.
+- We welcome regular contact with parents and carers, which will enable you to talk at ease with your child's' teacher about their attainment and progress.
+You can help by sharing with your child's teacher any information you may have about your child which may impact upon his/her learning or welfare at school. - General concerns can be shared with your child's class teacher as any point via ClassDojo - Concerns can also be raised at our termly parents' evenings, or at a scheduled face-to-face meeting arranged with your child's class teacher - Should you require an appointment with our SENDCo, Miss Lloyd is available through your child's Class Dojo. - In collaboration with parents/carers, we may decide to refer to external agencies to seek further support and advice.
 Initial stages may include a referral to the school's partners within the Local Authority or through discussion amongst agencies at the school's Team Around the School (TAS) meetings.